Māori electorates: National Party

 The National Party has advocated abolition of the Māori electorates, though as of 2023 the party is not opposed to the seats.
 National did not stand candidates in Māori electorate from the 2005 election through the 2020 election.
 Bill English, the party's leader in 2003, said that "the purpose of the Māori seats has come to an end", and in 2004 party leader Don Brash called the electorates an "anachronism".
 National announced in 2008 it would abolish the electorates when all historic treaty settlements have been resolved, which it aimed to complete by 2014.
 In 2014 though, then-Prime Minister John Key ruled out the abolition, saying he would not do it even if he had the numbers to do so as there would be "hikois from hell".
-In 2020, party leader Judith Collins announced that "I am not opposed to the Māori seats.
+In 2020, party leader Judith Collins said "I am not opposed to the Māori seats.
 The National Party has had a view for many years now that they should be done away with.
 But I just want people to feel that they all have opportunities for representation".
-In 2021, it was revealed that the National Party intended to run candidates in Māori electorates in the next general election.

 ACT Party

 The ACT Party opposes the Māori electorates.
-Its leader, David Seymour, has called for their abolishment as recently as 2019.
-Hobson's Pledge, a lobby group founded by former ACT Party leader Don Brash, advocates abolishing the allocated Māori electorates, seeing them as outdated.
+Its leader, David Seymour, has called for their abolition as recently as 2019.

 New Zealand First

-New Zealand First, who once held all Māori seats (see Tight Five), has advocated for abolition of the separate electorates but says that the Māori voters should make the decision.
+New Zealand First, whose "Tight Five" once held all Māori seats, has advocated for abolition of the separate electorates, while emphasising that the decision should be made by Māori voters.
 During the 2017 election campaign, the New Zealand First leader Winston Peters announced that if elected his party would hold a binding referendum on whether Maori electorates should be abolished.
 During post-election negotiations with the Labour Party, Peters indicated that he would consider dropping his call for a referendum on the Māori electorates due to the defeat of the Māori Party at the 2017 election.
 In return for forming a government with the Labour Party, New Zealand First agreed to drop its demand for the referendum.

+The party has not stood candidates in the Māori electorates since the 1999 New Zealand general election.

-Number of electorates
+Individual electorates

 From 1868 to 1996, four Māori electorates existed (out of a total that slowly changed from 76 to 99).
 They comprised: